GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 See the [render API manual](@ref renderAPI) for more information about how to set and bind GPU program parameters.

 # Core thread GPU programs {#gpuPrograms_e}
-So far we have only talked about the simulation thread @ref bs::GpuProgram "GpuProgram" but have ignored the core thread @ref bs::GpuProgramCore "GpuProgramCore".
+So far we have only talked about the simulation thread @ref bs::GpuProgram "GpuProgram" but have ignored the core thread @ref bs::ct::GpuProgram "ct::GpuProgram".
 The functionality between the two is mostly the same, with the major difference being that operations performed on the core thread version are immediate.
-So calls to @ref bs::GpuProgramCore::isCompiled() "GpuProgramCore::isCompiled" and @ref bs::GpuProgramCore::getCompileErrorMessage() "GpuProgramCore::getCompileErrorMessage" don't require any waiting.
+So calls to @ref bs::ct::GpuProgram::isCompiled() "ct::GpuProgram::isCompiled" and @ref bs::ct::GpuProgram::getCompileErrorMessage() "ct::GpuProgram::getCompileErrorMessage" don't require any waiting.

 Addtionally the core thread object can provide information about vertex input declaration.
 Vertex input declaration is only available for vertex shaders, and it defines in what format does the GPU program expect vertices to be in.
 This can be useful for setting up your meshes in the valid format.
-Use @ref bs::GpuProgramCore::getInputDeclaration "GpuProgramCore::getInputDeclaration" to retrieve the @ref bs::VertexDeclarationCore "VertexDeclaration".
+Use @ref bs::ct::GpuProgram::getInputDeclaration "ct::GpuProgram::getInputDeclaration" to retrieve the @ref bs::ct::VertexDeclaration "ct::VertexDeclaration".
 Check out the [mesh](@ref meshes) manual for more information on how to use vertex declarations.

 # OpenGL specifics {#gpuPrograms_f}
 When creating vertex inputs for a GPU program written in GLSL a set of built-in variables are provided: